|

 before 1975, you were summoned to court because of a publication.
 How did that happen?
 Can you relate it to the readers?

-time when reconnaissance teams of Airborne Ranger Groups discovered that the
+when reconnaissance teams of Airborne Ranger Groups discovered that the Ho

-Ho Chi Minh Trail had become as broad as a superhighway on which supplies
+Chi Minh Trail had become as broad as a superhighway on which supplies were

 the throat of that strategic border area in the highlands at that time.
 From the President's Palace down to the